PlantEcology/fsmm/README.md

 # fsmm
 Fraxinus Survival and Mortality Model

+## This project has migrated to <a href="https://codeberg.org/plantecology/fsmm">codeberg.org/plantecology/fsmm</a>.
+Updated information can be found there.

 Provides probabilities and likelihood of mortality of street and park ash trees exposed to emerald ash borer

 ## Install